Council candidate outs brothel visitors

-"Some cars parked down the road a bit and then [people] wandered down . . . two were parked on the property itself," he said, adding the clients were "business types" with "smart cars and suits".
+''Some cars parked down the road a bit and then [people] wandered down . . . two were parked on the property itself.''

 Council bylaws restrict commercial brothel locations and England St is outside the permitted area.
 However, small owner-operated brothels in residential areas are allowed.

-"It shouldn't be operating in a residential area where there are children and families," he said.
+''It shouldn't be operating in a residential area where there are children and families.
+That's what I'm against.''

 Hawker said the council had issued an abatement notice and the brothel's owner had until Wednesday to decide what action to take.

 He had given no thought to the potential legal issues.